Why Harley Quinn became a Bernie Sanders supporter in Birds of Prey - The Media Times

 Also read: Cathy Yan, director of ‘Birds of Prey’, wants to see a Harley Quinn – Poison Ivy film just like you (video)

 So Bernie exists in this film and he ran for president?
 Is Donald Trump the President?
 Is the political establishment in this universe the same as here?
 Or did Bernie actually win in this universe in 2016?
 If she voted for Bernie, does that mean that the Joker also voted for Bernie?
-Who did all the other super people in these films vote for?
+Who did all the other super people choose in these films?
 There is a lot to think about.

 We don’t know the answers to all of these questions.
 But we know how this joke came about because we asked director Cathy Yan about it when she recently visited our office.